 Making a Secondary Condition Claim

-Making a secondary claim is a similar process to filing a direct-service connected claim.
+Making a secondary claim based on secondary conditions linked to flat feet is a similar process to filing a direct-service connected claim.
 Even the same form, VA Form 21-526EZ, is used.
 The easiest and fastest way to do this is by filing online, which also allows you to track your claim.

 Like a direct-service condition claim, substantial evidence will be needed in order to have it approved.
 This begins with a diagnosis, as symptoms alone won’t be enough for the VA to consider your claim.
 Most importantly will be the medical evidence.
 This is where a medical professional can prove a direct link to your already existing flat foot condition.